Dominique Rocheteau: International career

-With the France national football team, Rocheteau won 49 caps from 1975–1986 and scored 15 goals.
+With the France national football team, Rocheteau won 49 caps from 1975 to 1986 and scored 15 goals.
 He played in three FIFA World Cups, in 1978, 1982 and 1986, and was part of the team that won UEFA Euro 1984 (though Rocheteau missed the final due to injury).

 Rocheteau played two matches and scored once at the 1978 World Cup, where France were eliminated in the group stage.
 Four years later in 1982, he played four matches and scored twice.
 He started for France in their semi-final defeat against West Germany, and successfully converted his penalty in the shoot-out.
 In 1986, Rocheteau scored only one goal but made four assists; he played four matches, including the quarter-final against Brazil (he was injured and substituted during that match in extra-time and hence did not partake in the penalty shootout), but did not play in the semi-final against West Germany.